 Circulation and Parking

-The proposed plan does not reduce the number of parking spaces, but rather consolidates them at the most convenient and desirable locations.
+The Project will not reduce the number of parking spaces, but rather consolidates them at the most convenient and desirable locations.
 At the same time, the turning radii for fire trucks and service and delivery vehicles have been carefully considered.
-The result is a better arrangement of driveways and parking areas that will be more functional, intuitive, and attractive for customers and visitors, with a net gain of 6 parking spaces.
+The result is a better arrangement of driveways and parking areas that will be more functional, intuitive, and attractive for customers and visitors.

-Diagram illustrating the redistribution of parking spaces across the Town Center, with a net gain of six parking spaces.
-The aim of this improved design is to make parking simpler, and for visitors to park once and walk between various businesses in Town Center, rather than driving and parking multiple times per visit, as is more common today.
+Diagram illustrating the redistribution of parking spaces across the Town Center (not to exact detail).
+The purpose of this improved design is to make parking simpler, and for visitors to park once and walk between various businesses in Town Center, rather than driving and parking multiple times per visit, as is more common today.

 By maintaining consistent lane widths, improving sidewalk conditions, and simplifying circulation patterns, nearly one acre of land is reclaimed for pedestrians (represented in blue).
 The result is a more continuous and accessible Town Center, with the addition of three new open spaces.